-- □ Sensitivity of media: will problems be encountered because of media sensitivity to heat, humidity, and light?
-This consideration is perhaps most important even though archive media may be stored in an environmentally controlled facility. - □ Assurance of media: are the data stored on the media in a format that will be readable in the future?
-Selected media should conforms to current ISO and/or ANSI standards.
-Most currently available media meets this criterion. - □ Longevity of media: How long will the media be viable?
+- □ Sensitivity of media: Will problems be encountered due to media sensitivity to heat, humidity, and light?
+This consideration is perhaps most important even though archive media should be stored in an environmentally controlled facility. - □ Assurance of media: Is the data stored on the media in a format that will be readable in the future?
+This consideration is of secondary importance as long as the selected media conforms to current ISO and/or ANSI standards.
+Most available media meets this criterion - □ Longevity of media: How long will the media be viable?
+This concern is perhaps least important, relative to those listed above.

-ISU's Geospatial Coordinating Committee (GsCC) recommends the use of live, real-time server-based archiving solutions employing a hardware RAID 5 fault tolerance solution with adequate power monitoring and uninterruptable power supply (UPS) to allow for a safe system shutdown in the event of prolonged power outage.
-Selected archive servers should be physically secured and use strong authentication to better ensure the integrity and security of the archived data.
-In accordance with guidelines set forth by the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) the physical environment within which the server operates should be maintained at ambient air temperature between 20° C (68° F) and 25° C (77° F) and relative humidity levels between 40-55% (ASHRAE TC9.9).
+The GsCC recommends the use of live, real-time server based archiving solutions employing a hardware RAID 5 fault tolerance solution with adequate power monitoring and uninterruptable power supply (UPS) to allow for a safe system shutdown in the event of prolonged power outage .
+The above server should be physically secured and use strong authentication to better ensure the integrity and security of the archived data.
+In accordance with guidelines set forth by the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) the physical environment within which the server operates should be maintained with ambient air temperature between 20° C (68° F) and 25° C (77° F) and relative humidity levels between 40° 55% (ASHRAE TC9.9).